 Help for addiction in Essex

-Those suffering from addiction in Essex have already decided that they would like to become clean and sober when they approach The Providence Projects, and some may decide to seek help through their GP before they approach us for further help and guidance.
+Those suffering from addiction and in need of rehab in Essex have already decided that they would like to become clean and sober when they approach The Providence Projects, and some may decide to seek help through their GP before they approach us for further help and guidance.

 Research from some of Britain’s leading academic experts on alcohol has found that alcohol misuse alone will lead to 62,905 deaths in the UK leading up to 2022.
 Some will be from Essex.
 You can get help.